 Finding Investors: Make strategic Partnerships and Explore Gender-Lens Investing

 One of the most significant challenges for entrepreneurs, especially female founders, is finding the right investors.
-Speaking during a workshop themed “Catalyzing SME Excellence: Balancing Quality and Innovation While Scaling in the Global Market,” organized by ImpactHER in collaboration with the African Union’s Economic Development, Tourism, Trade, Industry, Mining (ETTIM) and Afreximbank, Christina von Doderer, Chief Investment Officer at Equity Investments Business Financial Solutions Ltd, shared her perspective on attracting investors and the importance of ‘not going at it alone’.
+Speaking during a workshop themed “Catalyzing SME Excellence: Balancing Quality and Innovation While Scaling in the Global Market,” organized by ImpactHER in collaboration with the African Union’s Department of Economic Development, Trade Tourism, Industry, and Minerals (ETTIM) and Afreximbank, Christina von Doderer, Chief Investment Officer at Equity Investments Business Financial Solutions Ltd, shared her perspective on attracting investors and the importance of ‘not going at it alone’.
 According to Christina, investors are wary of businesses that rely solely on one individual.
 “Investors don’t like it when everything is focused on just one person.
 It’s actually a risk because what if something happens to that person?”

 The solution?
 She advises entrepreneurs to seek assistance from credible platforms and networks.
 “Take up any help or assistance you can find.
 There are accelerators like Basecamp, NAB pitch nights, and other platforms to try and get exposure.”